-In the 'liturgical books of 1962' at Vespers there is no commemoration of St. Catherine.
+In the 'liturgical books of 1962' at Vespers there is no commemoration of St. Justin.
 At the Hours the Paschaltide Doxology is not sung.
 Mattins is reduced to one nocturn of three lessons.
 At Mass there is a change to one word in the introit as 'rationabile' replaced 'rationabiles' in the 1953 edition of the Roman Missal.
-At Vespers of the Sunday a commemoration is sung of the pseudo-feast of San Giuseppe Comunista, perhaps the nadir of Pius XII's prolific output of liturgical novelty.

 Image: Jerome Nadal.